- ADMISSIONS & AID

 Students who are currently managing a mental health condition are encouraged to discuss the appropriateness of a semester abroad with their mental health provider.
 SIT’s health review process is designed to support students in making the safest and most reasonable choices regarding their mental health; full disclosure on health forms is necessary to aid in this process.
 Views on mental health vary greatly around the world, as do the types of resources available.
 Some countries have a broad range of services including access to English-speaking or western-trained providers, while others have more limited options.

-SIT has a team of counselors available to connect with students remotely and counseling resources in-country have been identified, where available.
+SIT has a team of mental health consultants available to connect with students remotely to provide short-term support.
+Additionally, counseling resources in-country have been identified, where available.
 However, students can best prepare for a positive study abroad experience by developing a set of healthy coping strategies to use while on the program.
 We encourage all students to create a wellness plan tailored to their individual needs and specific study abroad program.
 Strategies might include journaling; reaching out to a friend; taking a walk; meditation; yoga; breathing exercises; avoiding substances such as alcohol, caffeine, or sugar; or simply taking prescribed medications as directed.

 Preparing for your specific program

 You are encouraged to explore not only the academic and cultural opportunities available in your chosen program but also how the program structure might impact you on a personal level.
 As you prepare for your study abroad experience and shape your personal wellness plan, here are some things to consider:

 • What is the nature and length of your program?
 Semester, summer, single/multi-country, short term, custom?